 The 90 Credit qualification is a one year full-time course and is equivalent to 1.5 A-Levels.
-The natural progression on successful completion is into a second year for completion of a full Extended Diploma; the Extended Diploma is equivalent to three A-Levels.
+The natural progression on successful completion of Year 1 is to a second year to complete the full Extended Diploma; the Extended Diploma is equivalent to three A-Levels.
 Some mature students however, may choose to progress from the 90 Credit one year course directly into employment or alternative training.

 Course ContentThis course will give you a broad knowledge and understanding of graphic design.
 It includes visual research techniques, lettering and typography, illustration, packaging, digital design and animation.
 There are opportunities for live design briefs.
 There are visits to London galleries, museums and other locations.